All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Some patients wonder whether the jump from 10 mg to 15 mg is worth it, given that the average difference is only about 1.4 percentage points.
 There are two ways to look at this.

-In terms of averages, the difference seems modest.
-However, when you look at responder rates, the picture changes.
+For averages, the difference seems modest.
+But when you look at responder rates, the picture changes.
 At 10 mg, 49% of patients achieved 20% or more weight loss, compared to 57% at 15 mg.
-That is an 8-percentage-point increase in the number of patients crossing the 20% threshold.
-For individual patients, that difference could be the gap between excellent and transformative results.
+That's an 8-percentage-point increase in the number of patients crossing the 20% threshold.
+For individual patients, that difference could be the gap between excellent and significant results.

-Your provider can help you evaluate whether the potential additional weight loss at 15 mg is worth the risk of increased side effects based on your personal response pattern. optimizing tirzepatide dose
+Your provider can help you evaluate whether the potential additional weight loss at 15 mg is worth the risk of increased side effects based on your personal response pattern. improving tirzepatide dose

 Frequently Asked Questions